aboutcode-org/aboutcode/README.md

 ### **What**

-ScanCode.io provides a Web UI and API to run and review complex scans in rich scripted pipelines, on different kinds of containers, docker images, package archives, manifests etc, to get information on licenses, copyrights, sources, and vulnerabilities.
+ScanCode.io provides a Web UI and API to run and review complex scans in rich scripted pipelines, on different kinds of containers, Docker images, package archives, manifests etc, to get information on licenses, copyrights, sources, and vulnerabilities.

 ### **Why**

-ScanCode.io provides an easy-to-use front-end to ScanCode Toolkit and other AboutCode projects.The flexible pipeline technology supports advanced scanning tasks such as container scanning and deploy-to-develop analysis.
+ScanCode.io provides an easy-to-use front-end to ScanCode Toolkit and other AboutCode projects.
+The flexible pipeline technology supports advanced scanning tasks such as container scanning and deploy-to-develop analysis.
 You can run ScanCode.io in a Docker container or install it on a Linux server.
 It provides full support for generating and consuming CycloneDX and SPDX SBOMs.

 ### **Maintainer**

-The primary ScanCode.io maintainer is [https://github.com/tdruez](https://github.com/tdruez)
+The primary ScanCode.io maintainer is [@tdruez](https://github.com/tdruez)

 ## **ScanCode LicenseDB**